Key Takeaways

 This led to the development of rich messaging applications and protocols such as Apple Messages for Business and WhatsApp, which use Rich Communication Services (RCS).
 RCS features enhancements like buttons, quick replies, and carousel cards—all designed to make interactions easier and faster for the customer.

-For all these reasons, using rich messaging in live chat with customers will likely help boost engagement.
+Using rich messaging in live chat with customers will likely help boost engagement.
 Customers are accustomed to seeing emojis now, and you can include them as a way of humanizing and personalizing your interactions.
-There might be contexts in which they need to see graphics or images, which is very difficult with the old Short Messaging Service (SMS).
+There might be contexts in which they need to see or even send graphics or images, which is very difficult with the old Short Messaging Service (SMS).

 6. Separating Chat and Agent Availability

 Once upon a time, ‘chat availability’ simply meant the same thing as ‘agent availability,’ but today’s language models are rapidly becoming capable enough to resolve a wide variety of issues on their own.
-In fact, one of the major selling points of AI assistants is that they provide round-the-clock service because they don’t need to eat, sleep, or take bathroom breaks.
+In fact, one of the major selling points of AI agents is that they provide round-the-clock service because they don’t need to eat, sleep, or take bathroom breaks.

 This doesn’t mean that they can be left totally alone, of course.
 Humans still need to monitor their interactions to make sure they’re not being rude or hallucinating false information.
 But this is also something that becomes much easier when you pair with an industry-leading conversational AI for CX platform that has robust safeguards, monitoring tools, and the ability to switch between different underlying models (in case one starts to act up).